-- Pollination - In order to get nuts, you need a protandrous tree (male organs produce before the female organs) and protogynous tree (female organs produce before the male organs).
+Pollination - In order to get nuts, you need a protandrous tree (male organs produce before the female organs) and protogynous tree (female organs produce before the male organs).
 This cannot be determined until the trees bloom.
 Therefore, it is suggested to plant 3 to 4 trees to be more certain of getting nuts.

 Pick-Up Details -

 "Pick-up Late Autumn" - Seedlings must drop most of their leaves prior to transplanting.
 This is weather dependent.
-Pick-up is typically a Saturday in early November.
+Pick-up is typically a Saturday in late November.
 You will be notified within one to two weeks before this pick-up date.